History of Kelantan FA: Zahasmi Ismail (2017)

-On 30 November 2016, Kelantan Football Association has announced that former Kelantan player and interim head coach, Zahasmi Ismail will return to "The Red Warriors" as their new head coach for M-League 2017.
-Kelantan has been without a head coach after Velizar Popov decided not to renew his contract with Kelantan due to the financial restrictions that Kelantan FA is currently having.
-The interim president of Kelantan FA, Afandi Hamzah stated that Zahasmi's appointment was made after several discussion were held between the two parties.
+On 30 November 2016, Kelantan Football Association announced that former Kelantan player and interim head coach, Zahasmi Ismail, would return to "The Red Warriors" as their new head coach for M-League 2017.
+Kelantan had been without a head coach after Velizar Popov decided not to renew his contract with Kelantan due to the financial restrictions that Kelantan FA was having.
+The interim president of Kelantan FA, Afandi Hamzah stated that Zahasmi's appointment was made after several discussions were held between the two parties.